criticalumami/portfolio_paper/content/en/posts/sima.md

 ---

-### Design Brief
+#### Design Brief

 Following an in-depth site analysis and a comprehensive review of existing studies and projects related to soft mobility in Beirut and its suburbs, we identified several core challenges hindering pedestrian mobility in the city.
-To address these, we adopted a three-pronged vectors of interventions:
+To address these, we adopted a three vectors of interventions:

 - **Hardscape Interventions**
 - **Tactical Urban Interventions**